 Case No. 1

 This 28 year old Japanese woman suffered from alopecia areata for 5 years.
 Note the large, readily visible bald patch on the back of her scalp.
 Numerous treatments failed.

 Case No. 2

 It may take a year for the hair to recover, so it is important to persevere.
 Experience also, has taught me that “less is best” when wheatgrass is used for alopecia (and many other conditions).
-For instance, for alopecia, I would recommend it once weekly only - (a light spray only), and persevere.
+For instance, for alopecia, I would recommend it once every two weeks only - (just a light spray), and persevere.